My first Pointillism piece

 Note from experience: Please don’t try it when you have a headache.
 I had one, and the dots made me feel sick making me hate the art form on the first day when I spent 3 hours.
 On the next day, minus the headache, I found the process calming and loved the end result.

 Its bright, does not take much time and makes a wonderful gift.
 I planned to gift this one but dropped the idea because it was my first one after-all.
-Will have to do another one soon now for the gift 🙂
+Will have to do another one soon now to pass it on 🙂

 Let me know if you ever tried it out or wish to try it out and don’t forget to tell me what you think of my art.
 XXX